simplistix/configurator/README.rst

 This is a Python library for building a configuration store from one or more layered configuration sources.
+These are most commonly files, with yaml, toml and json support included and other formats easily supported with plugins.

 It provides an easy interface for accessing configuration information sourced from overlaid config files or mapped in from environment variables